PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 </details>

 ### 3.15.2.
-Update App2 Spoke VPC for OB/EW routing with GWLB
+Update App2 Spoke VPC for OB/EW routing with TGW

 - First investigate `ps-lab-app2_spoke_vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.